What It Does Products How It Works What You Get Case Studies Press Security About Book a Call

 Shows which controls are baseline and which are engagement-defined, including operator model, signing, encryption, deliverable composition, white-label configuration, and partner or customer operation.

 Security questions, documentation requests, and engagement-specific security reviews are handled directly by POVA leadership through scheduled consultation.
 Book a call to request a review.
 Detailed materials are shared selectively and, where appropriate, under NDA.
-This route is used for prospects, customers, audit firms, investigation bodies, and board-approved consultants.
+POVA AI Ltd is certified to ISO/IEC 27001 (information security), ISO 22301 (business continuity), and ISO/IEC 42001 (AI management); certificates and scope statements are available on request.
+POVA does not currently provide a SOC 2 report.
+If that is a procurement requirement, we are happy to discuss our roadmap and provide the documentation listed above.